opentrack/opentrack/README.md

  11. Adjust other `Head Tracking - General - *` settings to your liking

 ## Known Issues:
-On some systems Head Tracking might stop working after restarting the game (this might be the case if Opentrack shows `Output - ALERT: FreeTrack failed` above the output module select).
-There is still something that screws with freetrack initialisation AFTER a Linux Opentrack version has been run.
-In that case you have to run a windows opentrack instance in the same prefix/bottle as SC (and with the same runner and sync settings) before or after using this fork to "reset" the freetrack environment.
-To setup a windows opentrack instance:
- 1. In Lutris press the add game button (the + in the top left corner)
- 2. Select `Install a Windows game from media` and give it a name like "Star Citizen Opentrack"
- 3. Select `Install` next to "Setup file"
- 4. Select `Install` again after adjusting settings if you like
- 5. Make sure to have a [opentrack-win32-setup.exe](https://github.com/opentrack/opentrack/releases) ready to go and point to it in the path field
- 6. Make sure that the new "Game" you just added has the same runner, prefix, esync and fsync settings as Star Citizen
- 7. Open the windows opentrack instance and select `testtracker` as an input and `freetrack 2.0 Enhanced` as an output
- 8. Everytime before or after running Star Citizen you now have to open that windows opentrack instance and hit track to "reset" freetrack in your prefix so the game loads freetrack correctly

 I should have fixed all other issues with Star Citizen and Opentrack I found using both myself.
 If you still have issues with Star Citizen not starting or using TrackIR correctly check the registry `Software/Freetrack/FreeTrackClient` for the key `Path` and make sure it's value is nothing or open an issue on GitHub.